Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Meh, another Asteroids?

-Stardust was released late in the ST's life by Bloodhouse in 1994 and it's not only one of the last commercial games released but is actually an STe-only product.
-Developed by several famous names from our great demoscene (thank you Aggression) these guys burnt the midnight oil to deliver a wicked twist on the original Asteroids arcade genre.
+Stardust was released late in the ST's life by Bloodhouse in 1994.
+It's not only one of the last commercial games, but it's a STe-only product.
+Developed by famous names from our demoscene (thank you, Aggression), these guys burnt the midnight oil to deliver a wicked twist on the Asteroids arcade genre.

-It not only plays similarly to that old favourite but also features modern aesthetics for extra zest.
-Such as ludicrously awesome colours and sampled sound effects; all are quite stunning and complement the frantic action.
+It not only plays similarly to the old favourite but features modern aesthetics for extra zest.
+Such as ludicrously awesome colours and sampled sounds, all are quite stunning and complement the frantic action.

 A clear and accurate war plan, I'm sure you'll agree? lol